idvorkin/idvorkin.github.io/_td/irl.md

 ### Canopies

-A simple pop up canopy, up in 10 minutes, and provides rain protection.
+A simple pop-up canopy, up in 10 minutes, and provides rain protection.
 Not the sturdiest in a wind storm, but such is life.

 {%include amazon.html asin="B01AQILB3A" %}